 In California, the Multifamily Affordable Solar Housing (MASH) Program launched in 2009 along with its sister program, the Single-Family Affordable Solar Homes (SASH) Program.
 MASH/SASH were financed using 10 percent of the overall $2.2 billion budget from the ratepayer-funded California Solar Initiative.
 The MASH program provides fixed, up-front, capacity-based incentives for qualifying solar energy systems on affordable multifamily dwellings.
+The MASH program is currently closed to new applications.
 The goals of the MASH program are to:

 - Stimulate the adoption of solar power in the affordable housing sector;